USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/repository-structure.md

 ## Decision Outcome

-**Option 2B: Split the code into FE and BE apps within one repo and create sub-apps within them**
+**Option 2B: Split the code into client-side and server-side apps within one repo and create sub-apps within them**

 Many of the benefits of using two repositories apply to a larger codebase and larger teams than is relevant to this project, so splitting it out seems like unnecessary overhead.
 While we are porting over the re-useable code from the USDOL repo to the NJ repo,